pcolby/doxly/demo/dokit/docusaurus/classLoggerFetchCommand.md

 description: The  class implements the  CLI command.
 tags:
 ---
-The <a href="classLoggerFetchCommand">LoggerFetchCommand</a> class implements the logger CLI command.
+The [LoggerFetchCommand](classLoggerFetchCommand) class implements the logger CLI command.